10 Things You Need to Know About 'The Star-Spangled Banner'

-On this day many years ago (1814, to be exact), Francis Scott Key saw the tattered remains of the American flag still blowing in the breeze after Fort McHenry had been bombarded by the British all night.
-The rest, as you probably know, is history.
-Here are a few facts about the poem (yes, poem) we know as the American national anthem today.
+In 1814, Francis Scott Key saw the tattered remains of the American flag still blowing in the breeze after Maryland's Fort McHenry had been bombarded by the British navy all night.
+Here are a few facts about Key's poem (yes, poem) that we know as the American national anthem today.

-4. One version of the lyrics, handwritten by Francis Scott Key himself in 1840, changes the version we all know so well.
-It’s a subtle change, though: "Whose bright stars and broad stripes, through the clouds of the fight.”
+One version of the lyrics, handwritten by Francis Scott Key himself in 1840, changes the version we all know so well.
+It’s a subtle change, though: "Whose bright stars and broad stripes, through the perilous fight" was written as "Whose bright stars and broad stripes, through the clouds of the fight.”
 This version is now housed in the Library of Congress.

-5. It’s a hard song to sing musically because it stretches vocals an octave and a half, but it’s apparently a hard song to remember lyrically as well – at least for some people.
+It’s a hard song to sing musically because it stretches vocals an octave and a half, but it’s apparently a hard song to remember lyrically as well—at least for some people.
 In 1965, Robert Goulet sang the national anthem before the big Sonny Liston-Muhammad Ali fight.
 The crowd wanted to fight him, however, when he botched the lyrics right from the start: “Oh, say can you see, by the dawn’s early night.”

 "I walked into that town and I was a hero.
 Then the fight lasted a minute and half and I walked out of town and I was a bum," he said.

-And last year, Jesse McCartney was asked to sing the famous song before the NASCAR Pepsi 500.
-He went right from “Oh, say can you see, by the dawn’s early light,” to “Whose broad stripes and bright stars…” Whoops!
+In 2009, Jesse McCartney was asked to sing the famous song before the NASCAR Pepsi 500.
+He went right from “Oh, say can you see, by the dawn’s early light,” to “Whose broad stripes and bright stars."
 McCartney chalked it up to stage fright.
-See for yourself:

 When our land is illumined with liberty's smile,